pravega/pravega/docs/pravega-concepts.md

 Routing Key is often derived from data naturally occurring in the Event, something like "customer-id" or "machine-id", but it could also be some artificial String.
 A
-Routing Key could be something like a timewindow (to group Events together by time) or perhaps a Routing Key could be a IoT sensor id (to group Events by machine).
+Routing Key could be something like a date (to group Events together by time) or perhaps a Routing Key could be a IoT sensor id (to group Events by machine).
 A Routing Key is important to defining the precise read and write semantics that Pravega guarantees, we will get into that detail a bit later,